 - Basic Steps: I painted the suitcase white with indoor/outdoor latex paint.
 Then I cut out the old pocket on the upper part of the suitcase to have an even surface, and cut the new fabric to the right size of the suitcase (separate pieces: upper part, lower part, sides)

 I folded the fabric one inch on the sides and ironed them to have a clean edge, and then glued the fabric onto the old fabric with Mod Podge.
 For better hold, I stapled the corners.
+You can also use plastic to line the suitcase instead of fabric.
+You can get custom cut plastic at Cut My Plastic.
 To hold the cutlery and champagne glasses, I took a piece of ribbon, stapled the beginning, made a loop big enough to hold a fork and knife/champagne glass and stapled again.
 To hold the plates, I stapled a square Velcro piece onto the suitcase and sewed the opposite piece onto a piece of ribbon (4x).
 I also made a little garland out of baker’s twine and felt and glued it to the top part of the suitcase.

 I also designed picnic printables for his birthday, which you can download here.
 Most of the objects I found at the local Dollar Store.
 Get some Vintage paper straws from Amazon.
 I sewed a little bag out of the graham fabric and filled it with the cake mix (still wrapped in plastic).